What are examples of healthy lifestyle changes?

 Healthy living is a journey.
 There is no end destination.
 If there were a universal solution, we probably wouldn’t see the skyrocketing disease prevalence and mental health crises in our society.

 Thankfully, creating a healthy lifestyle can be simple with a few tools and a little bit of experimentation and patience.
-Be sure to click through to my blog to read about an additional 21 small, actionable tips for a happier and healthier life overall.

 What is a Healthy Lifestyle?